nodeshift/nodejs-reference-architecture/docs/development/npm-proxy.md

 * Being a good npm citizen.
 The public registry is a free service and npm allows for [update to 5 million requests per month](https://blog.npmjs.org/post/187698412060/acceptible-use), which can be used up quickly with CI builds.

 Using a npm mirror/proxy is fairly easy.
 You can set the *registry* that the npm cli uses by running `npm set registry URL`.
-You can also use the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to set the mirrored registry.

 Since these registry are not Node.js specific and can be used by other languages, organizations might already have something running where npm support can be turned on.